cds-hooks/docs/source/includes/_hook_catalog.md

 }
 ```

+## `order-review`

-**Purpose**: Inform an external CDS service that the user is in the process of
+**Workflow description**: The user is in the process of reviewing a set of orders (sometimes known as a "shopping cart"), and solicit
-prescribing a new medication, and solicit feedback about the
+feedback about the orders being reviewed.
-prescription-in-progress.

-**Contextual data**: The set of proposed medication prescriptions. using the
-FHIR `MedicationOrder` resource.
+**Context**: The set of orders being reviewed on-screen, represented using a combination of MedicationOrder, DiagnosticOrder, DeviceUseRequest, ReferralRequest, and ProcedureRequest.
 See example in the sidebar.

-## `order-review`

 ```json
 {